NFL roundup: 49ers win thrilling shootout vs. Saints

 Jimmy Garoppolo threw four touchdown passes, and Robbie Gould kicked a 30-yard field goal as time expired as the visiting San Francisco 49ers defeated the New Orleans Saints 48-46 in an NFC showdown on Sunday afternoon with major seeding ramifications.
 Garoppolo completed 26 of 35 passes for 349 yards and drove the 49ers 63 yards in the final minute after Drew Brees had given the Saints a one-point lead with his fifth touchdown pass of the day.

 On fourth-and-2 from the San Francisco 33-yard line, Garoppolo threw a 39-yard completion to George Kittle that, combined with a facemask penalty on the tackle, got Gould in range.
 The 49ers (11-2) moved ahead of the Saints (10-3) in the race for the No. 1 seed in the NFC.
-Seattle (10-2), which visits the Los Angeles Rams on Sunday night, holds the tiebreaker over the 49ers.
-The two teams meet again in the regular-season finale.
+Seattle (10-3) lost to the Los Angeles Rams on Sunday night, falling one game behind the 49ers, but two teams meet again in the regular-season finale, and the Seahawks have beaten San Francisco in their previous meeting this season.

 Chiefs 23, Patriots 16 Quarterback Patrick Mahomes passed for 283 yards Sunday, and Kansas City clinched its fourth consecutive AFC West title by outlasting New England in Foxborough, Mass.